DiscoverTec/anExperiment/eberron-by-night/adventures/chapter-3.md

 Kotlin -> jumps back through the portal after getting gifts from tabby

 Lyria -> jumps back through the portal with an amazing new lute known to stop trees in their tracks

+Hurg continues casting

+Lyria holds the tree moster at bay

+The team fights off the blights

+Kotlin touches the seed and becomes infected with a tree virus and starts attacking the group

+Hurg finishes his casting and monsters are destroyed with the forest healed

+The team collects some goodies - 3 goats, elivn armor, other items

+All is well in the forest again!

+> :calendar: 6/16/2022

+Group talks with Mondue

+Learns Kotlin is possilbly infected, probably need to head to stormreach

+Talks with Benidict Steel, Victor needs some more help

+Team heals Thomas, convinces him his wife is preggers and needs to go home

+Hurg gets into a wierd situation with not one, not two, but three sleeping potions

+Kotlin picks up some sleeping potions thinking val may need it later for the air trip with victor

+Team picks up some shopping items